googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 10. typo/hheaAscender value should leave open room for stacked diacritics.

-Our minimal required Glyphset for any new family is GF Latin Core, which includes Vietnamese support.
-Following recent tests to confirm our VM policies, we now require that the typo/hheaAscender be equal to or slightly higher than `A breve acute`.
-To guarantee uniform positioning across the entire font family, you must use the tallest `A breve acute` as the reference point.
+Following recent tests to confirm our VM policies, we now require that the typo/hheaAscender be equal to `A breve acute`.
+For families with multiple weights you must use the tallest `A breve acute` (in e.g., the Black master) as the reference point to guarantee uniform positioning across the entire font family.

-Even if, for any particular reason, the font does not currently support Vietnamese yet, we strongly suggest estimating the ascenders value foreseeing this glyph height for two main reasons
+Even if the font does not support Vietnamese yet, we strongly suggest estimating the ascenders value foreseeing the `A breve acute` height based two main reasons:

 - Once the font is published, it is not possible to modify the vertical metric values.
-By implementing the above approach, we can keep the option of updating the font in the future to support additional languages.
+By implementing the above approach, we can keep the option of updating the font in the future to support additional languages like Vietnamese.
 - Certain Mac applications, including TextEdit, determine the height of the first line of text by either the `A grave` height or the font's `hheaAscender`, whichever is taller (for additional information on this topic, please refer to this issue: <https://github.com/googlefonts/fontbakery/issues/3170>).
-So using the suggested `A breve acute` glyph height will prevent clipping in such applications.
+So `Agrave` is a required minimum, and `Abreveacute` is a strongly recommended minimum.

 #### 11. The sum of the font’s vertical metric values (absolute) should be 20-30% greater than the font’s UPM